 It’s Different When It Invades Your Space

-But if you ask a parent, it’s a whole different story, glorious in a different way.
-It’s sleep deprivation.
-It’s a schedule gone out the window.
-It’s round-the-clock inconvenience.
+But if you ask a parent, it’s a whole different story, which is glorious in a different way.
+It’s sleep deprivation, a schedule that’s gone out the window, and it’s a round-the-clock inconvenience.
 But the love?
 The reward?
 The payout?

 You can’t measure it.